Lucassifoni/ovo/README.md

 What's nice here is that noone can pull the rug from beneath you : since program hashes are deterministic from the serialized AST, a program cannot change its behavior without changing its hash (well, except for collisions).

 *Of course*, you can also `bonk` runners to get their previous execution result, which is popped from a stack.
 You are *of course* responsible for not bonking a runner with an empty stack.
-Bonking a runner from its hash from within another ovo program is *of course* in the works.
+Bonking a runner from its hash from within another ovo program is possible with `rbonk/1`.

 ```elixir
 Ovo.Runner.bonk(dependent_program) #  %Ovo.Ast{value: 4}